vec2pt/chrome-simple-tabs-exporter/README.md

   <img src="./icons/icon128.png" />
 </p>

 Simple Tabs Exporter - Exports urls from all open tabs in Chrome to the txt file.
+And also allows you to import tabs from a txt file.

 ## Installation